arshadmujawar2408/Yes-Bank-Stock-closing-Price-Prediction/README.md

 We are given a dataset.
 It contains the following features.
 ```
 - Date: It denotes date of investment done (in our case we have month and year).
-* **Open:** Open means the price at which a stock started trading when the opening bell rang.
+- Open: Open means the price at which a stock started trading when the opening bell rang.
-* **High:**  High refer to the maximum prices in a given time period.
+- High: High refer to the maximum prices in a given time period.
-* **Low:**  Low refer to the minimum prices in a given time period.
+- Low: Low refer to the minimum prices in a given time period.
-* **Close:** Close refers to the price of an individual stock when the stock exchange closed for the day.
+- Close: Close refers to the price of an individual stock when the stock exchange closed for the day.
 ```

-- Total number of rows in data: 119390
+- Total number of rows in data: 185
-- Total number of columns: 32
+- Total number of columns: 5

 ## Data Cleaning and Manipulation

-### (1) Handling null values
-Null values in columns `company` and `agent` were dropped.

-### (2) Removing Duplicate rows
-All duplicate rows were dropped.

-### (3) Identify Continuous and Categorical Variables
-The dataset consists of 12 continuous variables and 18 categorical variables.

-### (3) Converting columns to appropriate naming conventionsdata types
+As you can see we have done 2 manipulations in the dataset and we found that we are good to go now as we changing date colunn datatype to datetime formats as well as we have created seperate columns for month and year from date column for better visualisation.

 ## Data Preparation
 #